 Self-Help (Microfinance)

-This project was established in October 2009 to help these women, by providing them with a means of saving money and having access to loans, thus enabling them to create small enterprises of their own and work towards financial independence.
-Women are given financial and business management training.
+The Self-Help (Microfinance) project was established in October 2009 to help underprivileged women in Rajasthan by providing them with a means of saving money and having access to loans, thus enabling them to create small enterprises of their own and work towards financial independence.
+The women receive financial and business management training.

-Currently the programme includes around 85% Dalit women, many of whom are widows, whose husbands have died working in the stone quarries, a common but dangerous occupation in the area.
+Currently, the 85% of the women in the program are Dalit.
+Many are widows, whose husbands died working in the stone quarries, a common but dangerous occupation in the area.

 This self-help project is a leading example of the power of microfinance in India.
-This process of extending small loans to individual borrowers who have traditionally lacked access to credit, has become one of the most popular anti-poverty strategies throughout the world and has proved effective in empowering communities and is easy to set up and sustain.
+The process of extending small loans to individual borrowers who have traditionally lacked access to credit has become one of the most popular anti-poverty strategies throughout the world and has proved effective in empowering communities as it is easy to set up and sustain.

 There are 10 groups in Setrawa and 3 groups in Jodhpur.